Wednesday, June 5th and Thursday, June 6th

 6. Merge GPS Group Peer Support© with already-existing educational curricula and learning objectives to enhance deeper engagement

-- 14 CEU’s pending for LICWs, LMHCs, and LMFTs
+- 14 CEU’s approved for LICWs, LMHCs, and LMFTs

 - 14 Contact hours are pending for RNs